 Kristen E. Caverly is a founding partner of Henderson, Caverly, Pum & Trytten LLP, and she is the Chair of the Litigation Group at the firm.
-Ms. Caverly provides advice, counsel and representation to Henderson, Caverly, Pum & Trytten LLP clients in estate and trust controversies, probate matters, contested guardianships and conservatorships, civil and commercial litigation, and business disputes.
+Ms. Caverly provides advice, counsel and representation to Henderson, Caverly, Pum & Trytten LLP clients in estate and trust controversies and administration, civil and commercial litigation, and business disputes.

 Ms. Caverly's trial experience includes bench and jury trials.
 For example, Ms. Caverly has handled a breach of license trial resulting in judgment for the client of $174,900,000; a personal property valuation trial resulting in judgment for the client of more than $7,600,000; a breach of fiduciary duty trial resulting in judgment for the client of more than $1,000,000 plus injunctive relief; a breach of fiduciary duty trial resulting in defense verdict for the client; a breach of guarantee trial resulting in judgment for the client of more than $1,000,000; a prescriptive easement trial resulting in defense judgment for the client; and other successful outcomes for clients in numerous estate and trust controversies.
 These outcomes were case specific and not intended to suggest that another client will be successful in his/her case.

 Ms. Caverly is a Fellow in the prestigious American College of Trust and Estate Counsel ("ACTEC") and is certified as a Specialist in Estate Planning, Trust and Probate Law by the State Bar of California Board of Legal Specialization.
 Ms. Caverly was selected in 2015 as a Fellow of the Litigation Counsel of America, Barrister, Order of Centurions, Order of Veritas and Order of Certus, an invitation only, trial lawyer honorary society composed of less than one-half of one percent of American lawyers.
 Ms. Caverly is a member of the Trial Law Institute and Diversity Law Institute.
 Ms. Caverly also served as a member of the Executive Committee for the California State Bar Trusts and Estates Section and now serves on the Successor Committee for the California Lawyers Association.
-Ms. Caverly is one of the Executive Editors of the California Trusts and Estates Quarterly.
+Ms. Caverly served from 2021-2022 as Editor-in-Chief of the California Trusts and Estates Quarterly.

 Ms. Caverly is named as a Best Lawyers in America® in the areas of Estate and Trust Litigation and Commercial Litigation.
-Ms. Caverly also has been recognized repeatedly as a California “Super Lawyer” by Super Lawyers® magazine in the area of estate and trust litigation and was chosen as one of San Diego's top 50 attorneys across all fields of law for 2018-2020 and one of San Diego's top 25 women attorneys for each of 2013-2020.
+Ms. Caverly also has been recognized repeatedly as a California “Super Lawyer” by Super Lawyers® magazine in estate and trust litigation and was chosen as one of San Diego's top 50 attorneys across all fields of law for each of 2018-2022 and one of San Diego's top 25 women attorneys for each of 2013-2022.
 Ms. Caverly has been named "Top Lawyers in San Diego" by San Diego Magazine and "Top Attorney in Southern California."
 Ms. Caverly also has received the highest possible rating in both legal ability and ethical standards (“AV Preeminent”) from the Martindale Hubbell® peer review rating service and has been selected for the Bar Register of Preeminent Women Lawyers.